-The District is a member of the King County Director's Association (KCDA).
-KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The District's current equity of \$4,584.24 is the accumulation of the annual assignment of KCDA's operating surplus based upon the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
-The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.
+The school district is a member of the King County Directors' Association, (KCDA).
+KCDA is a purchasing cooperative designed to pool the member district's purchasing power.
+The District has been a member of the association since February 1964, and has remained in the joint venture ever since.
+The district's current equity is \$14,548.50 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the district compared to all other districts applied against paid administrative fees.
+The district may withdraw from the joint venture and will receive its equity in 10 annual allocations of merchandise or 15 annual payments.